HappyBug7/OSUI/README.md

 ## Introduction

-​    This is a practice project, which is used to understand how an operate system works at the user interface.
+​    This is a practice project, which was made to understand how an operate system works at the user interface.
 And that is the reason why this project is called OSUI(operate system user interface)

 ## Usage